This practice note is the Law Society’s view of good practice in this area. It is not legal advice.

 For queries or comments on this practice note contact the Law Society’s Practice Advice Service.

-There are ten mandatory principles which apply to all aspects of practice.
-They can be found in the SRA Handbook.
-You should always bear in mind the ten principles and use them as your starting point.
+There are seven mandatory principles which apply to all those the SRA regulates and to all aspects of practice.
+The principles can be found in the SRA Standards and Regulations.

-- Act with integrity;
+- act with integrity